The flag of Yorkshire was registered in 2008. It bears a white rose

 A century later however, the white rose had become a defiantly Yorkshire device, for example “The Queen’s Own Yorkshire Dragoons” a yeomanry regiment of the British Army, despatched to serve in the Second Boer War in 1899, bore a white rose as its regimental badge

-It was therefore inevitable that a white rose would feature on the county flag of Yorkshire but who first placed it upon a blue piece of cloth, appears to have been lost in the mists of the not far distant past.
-All references to the origin of the flag of Yorkshire speak of it having appeared in the 1960s, the registry itself dates the flag as from 1965, although exactly when, where and how this came about remains unclear.
-It is pure speculation but one conceivable inspiration for the blue flag bearing the white rose may be the colours and devices borne by the county cricket team.
+It was therefore inevitable that a white rose would feature on the county flag of Yorkshire but how it came to be placed upon a blue piece of cloth had not been immediately obvious.
+All references to the origin of the flag of Yorkshire speak of it having appeared in the 1960s, the registry itself , dates the flag as “from 1965” although exactly when, where and how this came about is unclear.
+However, as seen above, the first depiction of a Yorkshire flag, that is, a white rose against a blue field, actually dates from about 1780 and this is conceivably, if not likely, the source for later depictions such as the above military badges and the colour scheme also adopted by the county cricket team.

 The badge of Yorkshire County Cricket Club